Profzubbyd/66DaysofData/README.md

 ### Day 6
 - Today I continued my "Big Data with Python" course being offered by Utiva which I take every weekend.
 They have a great instructor.
 I learnt about Pandas today.
 - Specifically, I learnt that pandas is very fundamental for any Data Scientist.
 - Also learnt about Pandas Series, Dataframes and several things that can be done with them.
+A lot of work went into building pandas.
+There are so many things that can be done with it.
+It just makes data manipulation easier.
 - I couldn't get enough eartime today on a Data Science related podcast but I'll post on that tomorrow.